amirdaaee/v2fly-google-ip/README.md

 # v2fly-google-ip

-This repository contains a script to generate a v2ray IP ".ext" file, including all Google IPs from the "https://www.gstatic.com/ipranges/goog.json" source.
+This repository contains a script to generate a v2ray IP ".dat" file, including all Google IPs from the "https://www.gstatic.com/ipranges/goog.json" source.

 ## Usage